-The Deputy Registrar (Student Services), Mr Peter O'Brien, and members of his staff, are located on the first floor of the Chancellery.
-They will help those students who need advice and who have problems but who do not seem to be provided for by the other organizations and services mentioned.
-As well as dealing with general enquiries they are especially concerned with the problems of overseas, Aboriginal, and physically handicapped and disabled students.
-Enquire at Room 148E, phone 2482.
+The Student Services staff, located on the first floor of the Chancellery, will help those students who need advice and who have problems but who do not seem to be provided for by the other organizations and services mentioned .As well as dealing with general enquiries the staff is especially concerned with the problems of overseas, Aboriginal, and physically handicapped and disabled students.
+Enquire at Room 148E, phone 3114.

+The Assistant Registrar (Student Records and Scholarships - Undergraduate and Postgraduate), Mr Graham Mayne, is located on the ground floor of the Chancellery.
+For particular enquiries regarding illness and other matters affecting performance in examinations and assessment, graduation ceremonies, release of examination results and variations to enrolment programs, phone 3102 or 3097.

 Note: All phone numbers below are University extension numbers.
-If you are outside the University, dial 6630351 and ask for the extension.
-Alternatively you may dial 662 and then the extension number.
-This prefix should only be used when you are certain of the extension that you require as callers using 662 cannot be transferred to any other number.
-The Assistant Registrar (Admissions and Examinations), Mr Jack Hill, is located on the ground floor of the Chancellery.
-General inquiries should be directed to 3715.
-For information regarding examinations, including examination timetables and clash of examinations, contact the Senior Administrative Officer, Mr John Grigg, phone 2143.
-The Assistant Registrar (Student Records and Scholarships - Undergraduate and Postgraduate), Mr Graham Mayne is located on the ground floor of the Chancellery.
-For particular enquiries regarding illness and other matters affecting performance in examinations and assessment, academic statements, graduation ceremonies, prizes, release of examination results and variations to enrolment programs, phone 3317.
+If you are outside the University, dial 697 2222 and ask for the extension.
+Alternatively you may dial 697 and then the extension number.
+This prefix should only be used when you are certain of the extension that you require as callers using 697 cannot be transferred to any other number.

+The Senior Administrative Officer (Admissions), Mr John Beauchamp, is located on the ground floor of the Chancellery.
+General inquiries should be directed to 3095.
+The Senior Administrative Officer (Examinations), Mr John Grigg, is located on the ground floor of the Chancellery.
+Enquiries regarding examinations, including examination timetables and clash of examinations should be directed to 3088.

 The Adviser for Prospective Students, Mrs Fay Lindsay, is located in the Chancellery and is available for personal interview.
-For an appointment phone 3453.
+For an appointment phone 3113.

-The Assistant Registrar (Careers and Employment), Mr Jack Foley, is located in the Chancellery.
-Enquiries should be directed to 3259.
+The Careers and Employment Section is located in Room LG5 in the Chancellery.
+Enquiries should be directed to 3122.

-The Off-campus Housing Officer, Mrs Judy Rawson, is located in Room 148E in the Chancellery.
-For assistance in obtaining suitable accommodation phone 3260.
+The Off-campus Housing Service is located in Room 148E in the Chancellery.
+For assistance in obtaining suitable accommodation phone 3116.

-Student Loans enquiries should be directed to Mrs Judy Rawson, Room 148E in the Chancellery, phone 3164.
+Student Loans enquiries should be directed to Room 148E in the Chancellery, phone 3115.

 The Student Health Unit is located in Hut E15b at the foot of Basser Steps.
 The Director is Dr Geoffrey Hansen.
-For medical aid phone 2679, 2678 or 2677.
+For medical aid phone 5427, 5426 or 5425.

 The Student Counselling and Research Unit is located at the foot of Basser Steps.
 Dr Pat Cleary is the Head of the Unit.
-For assistance with educational or vocational problems ring 3681 or 3685 for an appointment.
+For assistance with educational or vocational problems ring 5418 or 5422 for an appointment.

 The University Librarian is Mr Allan Horton.
-Library enquiries should be directed to 2048.
+Library enquiries should be directed to 2649.